taylorreece/blog/blog/2021-02-01-best-and-worst-wordle-words.md

 ## Guess and Solution Words

 If you look at Wordle's source code, there are two sets of words: possible solutions, and a dictionary of valid guesses you can make.
-I've posted the [possible solutions]
+I've posted the [possible solutions](https://raw.githubusercontent.com/taylorreece/wordle/main/solutions.txt) (of which there are 2315), and [valid guesses](https://raw.githubusercontent.com/taylorreece/wordle/main/words.txt) (12972 words).